-Since it offers four-way stretch, it’s easy to fit onto the products you’re trying to cover it with — like car seats and highchairs.
+Since it offers a four-way stretch, it’s easy to fit onto the products you’re trying to cover it with — like car seats and high chairs.

 It’s hard to make a quality nursing cover that serves so many purposes, but the Milk Snob seems to do the trick.
-The four-way stretch fabric lets it retain its shape, but also makes it easy enough to stretch over objects of different sizes.
+The four-way stretch fabric lets it retain its shape and makes it easy enough to stretch over objects of different sizes.

-And because The Milk Snob is so big, it does even stretch over big shopping carts, not just the smaller ones.
-But you should be aware, once you stretch it out really big, it can seem to lose some of its ability to snap back.
+The Milk Snob is so big that it even stretches over big shopping carts, not just the smaller ones.
+But you should be aware that once you stretch it out really big, it can lose some of its ability to snap back.

-This nursing cover doesn’t come with a pouch to store it in while it isn’t in use, which would really help keep it cleaner if you don’t want to wear it all day and just want to stick it in your diaper bag for when you need it instead of wearing it all day.
+This nursing cover doesn’t come with a pouch to store it in while it isn’t in use, which would help if you want to stick it in your diaper bag for when you need it instead of wearing it all day.

 What Makes The Milk Snob Better Than Covered Goods?